Close

 (No previous ACVIM Forum or ACE course attendance)

-On-Demand Course registration: This program will be submitted (but not yet approved) for 16 hours of anytime, non-interactive, seminar/lecture continuing education credit in jurisdictions which recognize AAVSB RACE-approval.
+On-Demand Course registration: This program has been approved for 16 hours of anytime, non-interactive, seminar/lecture continuing education credit in jurisdictions which recognize AAVSB RACE-approval.
 Participants should be aware that some state boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
 Please contact your state board directly with any questions.

 Monica Aleman, MVZ Cert., PhD, DACVIM (LAIM, Neurology)